-- Enter the SYSTEM SETUP: Basic > Presentation Timer menu and highlight Off.
-Press Mode/enter.
-A confirmation message displays. - Highlight Yes and press Mode/enter to confirm.
+- Using the OSD menu - 1.
+Press MENU/EXIT and then press ◄ / ► until the SYSTEM SETUP: Basic menu is highlighted. - 2.
+Press ▼ to highlight Presentation Timer and press ENTER to display the Presentation Timer page. - 3.
+Press ▼ and press ◀ / ► to highlight Off and press ENTER.
+A confirmation message displays. - 4.
+Highlight Yes and press ENTER to confirm.
 You will see the message "Timer is Off" displaying on the screen.

-How to use the TIMER ON/SHOW button?
+How to use the TIMER ON key?

-The button is a multi-functional key.
+It is a multi-functional key.

-- If the presentation timer is off, pressing this button displays a confirmation message.
-You can decide whether to activate the timer or not by following the on-screen instruction. - If the timer is already on, pressing this button displays a confirmation message.
+- If the presentation timer is off, pressing this key displays a confirmation message.
+You can decide whether to activate the timer or not by following the on-screen instruction. - If the timer is already on, pressing this key displays a confirmation message.
 You can decide whether to restart, continue or turn off the timer by following the on-screen instruction.